parkseohye/jb243.github.io/README.md

-Knowledge alone should be equal.nate9389@gmail.com
+## Knowledge alone should be equal.

-1. Before entering,
+#### 1. Before entering,

 This is a blog that started out as a diary (since 2009).However, through this blog, I became special and I wanted to communicate with the world through this blog.Then, while watching the match between Lee Se-dol and AlphaGo in 2016, I wanted to sketch a tree about human knowledge on this blog.And now, I would like to complete this project in earnest.

 Aim 1.
 Realize the democratization of knowledge

-○ Because education is no longer equal...
+> ○ Because education is no longer equal...

-○ Because education no longer shows hope and dreams...
+> ○ Because education no longer shows hope and dreams...

-○ A new change in Korea that is getting sick...
+> ○ A new change in Korea that is getting sick...

-○ People often get frustrated because they find it difficult to study or spend a lot of time unnecessarily.
+>> ○ People often get frustrated because they find it difficult to study or spend a lot of time unnecessarily.

-○There were many cases where I didn't fully enjoy the pleasure of satisfying my desire for knowledge.
+>> ○ There were many cases where I didn't fully enjoy the pleasure of satisfying my desire for knowledge.

-○ Strong measures are taken because enormous educational expenses make Korea sick.
+>> ○ Strong measures are taken because enormous educational expenses make Korea sick.

-○ By the way, will Korea's enthusiasm for education be lowered even if the final and best knowledge system for all fields is disclosed?
+>> ○ By the way, will Korea's enthusiasm for education be lowered even if the final and best knowledge system for all fields is disclosed?

-○Advice from Avocado Addict
+> ○ Advice from Avocado Addict

-In an era where AI dominates AI, the collapse of capitalism will accelerate and return to a self-sufficient society will proceed.
+>> In an era where AI dominates AI, the collapse of capitalism will accelerate and return to a self-sufficient society will proceed.
 For those who are lagging behind this era, democratization of knowledge is essential.

 Purpose 2.prevention of human cognitive saturation